Blinking Christmas Lights

 There are two different techniques that are used to create blinking lights.
 One is crude and the other is sophisticated.

-The more sophisticated light sets now come with 16-function controllers that can run the lights in all sorts of interesting patterns.
+The more sophisticated light sets come with 16-function controllers that can run the lights in all sorts of interesting patterns.
 In these systems, you typically find a controller box that is driving four separate strands of mini-bulbs.
-The four strands are interleaved rather than being one-after-the-other.
+The four strands are interleaved rather than being one after the other.
 If you ever take one of the controller boxes apart, you will find it is very simple.
-It contains an integrated circuit and four transistors or triacs -- one to drive each strand.
+It contains an integrated circuit and four transistors or triacs — one to drive each strand.
 The integrated circuit simply turns on a triac to light one of the four strands.
 By sequencing the triacs appropriately, you can create all kinds of effects!
 Patent 4,215,277 is a good one to read if you want to learn more about sequencers.

 If you hook a mini-light bulb up to a normal AA battery, the bulb will light just like a flashlight bulb.
 It will be dim, however, because the bulb expects 2.5 volts rather than the 1.5 volts the battery is generating.
-You can put two batteries together to create 3 volts, or you can hook the bulb up to a 9-volt battery as shown here.
+You can put two batteries together to create 3 volts, or you can hook the bulb up to a 9-volt battery.

 Because you are driving the bulb at a significantly higher voltage than it expects, it will burn extremely brightly and will not last very long (perhaps 30 minutes or an hour).